Church of Aghios Vassilios

 The Byzantine Church of St. Vasilios of the Bridge is located in Top Alti, a place name meaning the area within the firing range of the castle’s cannons.
 It received the nickname “”Bridge”” because it lies only 1 km from the historic bridge.
 The nickname also differentiates the church from the one of St. Vasilios of Agora.

 The first written reference to the monument comes from Seraphim Xenopoulos or Byzantio, Metropolitan of Arta, in the 19th century.
 It is mentioned that the church of St. Vasilios of the Bridge was initially the monastery’s katholikon (central church building), renovated in 1632 by the monk Theoklitos.
 In 1821 it functioned as a parish church, while in 1852, D. Vlachos, a resident of Arta, altered the monument.
 Built on the bank of the Arachthos River, the temple was vulnerable to damage and was sometimes earth-coved by the river.
 In the 20th century, it was covered at a depth of up to 2 meters.
 Archaeologist P. Vokotopoulos carried out excavation and unearthing works in 1969-1970, studied the monument, and dated it to the second half of the 9th century, correcting its original dating in the 15th century.
-The church is one of the early monuments of mid-Byzantine times that dates back to the era before the establishment of the Despotate of Epirus, along with the Virgin Mary of Koronisia, Saint Paraskevi of Drakos, the first phase of the church of Agia Theodora, etc.
+The church is one of the early monuments of mid-Byzantine times that dates back to the era before the establishment of the Despotate of Epirus, along with the Virgin Mary of Koronisia, Saint Paraskevi of Drakos, the first phase of the church of Aghia Theodora, etc.

 Architectural elements: The church has been built in the type of the free cross like the later church of Saint Paraskevi of Drakos.
 An imposing, cylindrical dome with a conical roof rises at the point where the antennas of the cross meet.
 According to archaeologist G. Velenis, the upper part of the dome is the result of a later construction phase.
 This explains its somewhat disproportionate size in relation to the temple.
 The monument’s floor plan is completed with the square narthex to the west, which extends the vertical antenna of the cross.
 The narthex is separated from the main temple by two pillars.
 The arch of the sanctuary is circular and has a trifora window.
 The roofs’ arches are covered externally with double-pitched roofs on the north and south part and a single-pitched roof on the western part of the main church and the narthex.